Codeinwp/pirate-forms/readme.txt

 - Stores contacts in special databases

 You can keep all the contacts in an archive by saving their e-mail addresses.
-Pirate Forms allows you to do that by providing contact databases.
+Pirate Contact Form allows you to do that by providing contact databases.

 A simple to use WordPress plugin for creating a contact form using the [pirate_forms] shortcode or the 'Pirate Forms' widget.